aspose-words/Aspose.Words-Documentation/cpp/faq/_index.md

 **Q: How to split a document page by page?**

-Aspose.Words allows you to split a multi-page document page by page.
+Aspose.Words enables you to split a multi-page document page by page.

 The following code example shows how to divide a document and save each page as a separate document: